just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 ![](../media/image412.png)

-When we use `DBSCAN`, if we set minPts and we vary Eps:
+When we use `DBSCAN`, if we set minPts and we vary $\varepsilon$:

 ![](../media/image413.png)

 Using large values, we determine clusters characterized by low level of density, we consider very dense small clusters as part of the big cluster.

-If Eps is small we are able to identify dense clusters but in clusters with sparse densities we have all outliers now.
+If $\varepsilon$ is small we are able to identify dense clusters but in clusters with sparse densities we have all outliers now.

 If we have similar densities, it is also difficult to find the exact pair of values.